How could they miss that, they gripe.

 not if you have a screen,

-that shows you the lines
+showing you the lines

 of the pitches I’ve seen.

-What’s the point of the box,
+What’s the point of the box

 Let’s put in the robots—